-An energy audit according to DIN EN 16247-1 is carried out by an auditor to obtain information about the current energy consumption profile of a company.
-It is suitable for systematically uncovering and evaluating the potential for energy savings - but does not explicitly support the continuous and sustainable improvement process like a DIN EN ISO 50001 energy management system.
+An energy audit according to DIN EN 16247-1 is carried out by an auditor to obtain information about the current energy consumption profile of a company.2 It is suitable for systematically uncovering and evaluating the potential for energy savings - but does not explicitly support the continuous and sustainable improvement process like a DIN EN ISO 50001 energy management system.
 A DIN EN ISO 50001 energy management system provides a framework of requirements for establishing, managing, and improving energy efficiency and consumptions.
 It does not only identify savings potentials, but also implements them step by step (adelphi/Hochschule Niederrhein 2019a).

-According to Article 8 of the EU Energy Efficiency Directive (EED) energy audits are mandatory for large companies in Europe since 2015.
+2 For a comprehensive overview of the energy audit report process according to the guidelines of DIN EN 166247 - 1, see (BAFA 2020) According to Article 8 of the EU Energy Efficiency Directive (EED) energy audits are mandatory for large companies in Europe since 2015.
 Linking the conditions for free allocations to energy audits has therefore the advantage that the system of energy audits is already widespread and well developed.